 Oh my goodness, I am hooked on this kale salad recipe!
 Seriously, this is my new favorite lunch.
 I actually call this recipe Autumn Awesomeness, but I’ve been eating it all year round.
-There is something about all the flavors blending so well, crispy curly kale, roasted butternut squash cubes, dried cranberries, grilled chicken, and olive oil…and salt.
+There is something about all the flavors blending so well, crispy curly kale, roasted butternut squash cubes, dried cranberries, grilled chicken, olive oil…and salt.
 And my mouth is watering once again.
-This is a super easy recipe with quick clean-up and packed with nutrition.
+This is a super easy recipe with quick clean-up and is packed with nutrition.

 More about kale

 Curly kale is nutrient-dense.
 I don’t even know where to start, so I’ll just mention the big kale benefits.
 Per Healthline, curly kale is a huge source of antioxidants, antioxidants fight off free radicals in the body.
 It is an excellent source of vitamin C and vitamin K. Vitamin K is important for blood clotting.
 Kale is a source of calcium, potassium, and magnesium!
 And get this, it even helps us lose weight.

 I’m not a big fan of it raw, but I LOVE it crisped up in a pan, especially with a little…do I even say it?…bacon.
 Be sure to buy organic.
 The non-organic is has pesticides on it and is one of the Dirty Dozen foods.
 You can read more about it here.
 Spend the extra bucks on organic.
 I know it’s hard but here’s a post on how to save money at the grocery store, so everything balances out!